wush978/protoc-gen-vectorizer/README.md

 before doing machine learning things.

 This is a vectorizer generator plugin for the Google Protocol Buffers compiler (`protoc`).
-The plugin can generate source code which will convert the serialized message into mathematical vector.
+The plugin can generate source code (java) which will convert the serialized message into mathematical vector.
 You only need to comment your schema files(`.proto`) properly.

 For example, here is a protobuf schema: